agsha/myblog/content/notes-on-the-rank-theorem.md

 To me, it is surprising that a simple relationship between columns translates to such a complicated relationship among the rows.
 Now if you consider a $1000 \times 1000$ matrix with a complicated relationship among the columns, one can only imagine how complicated the relationship between the rows will be, and yet, the rank theorem guarantees that such a relationship must exist!

-Having thus shown how surprising the result of the theorem is, lets explore some common approaches to proving the rank theorem.
+Having thus shown how surprising the result of the theorem is, I want to present a somewhat intuitive proof of the theorem.

 # An intuitive proof